smonroe6/WNBA-Player-Rating/index.md

 ## 🤝 Let’s Connect

 I'm open to feedback, questions, or collaboration on sports analytics projects!
 Feel free to reach out or open a pull request on GitHub.
+Can be reached at sdmonroe1999@gmail.com